Laundry symbol: Bleaching

 An empty triangle (formerly lettered Cl) allows the bleaching with chlorine or non-chlorine bleach.
 Two oblique lines in the triangle prohibit chlorine bleaching.
 A crossed triangle prohibits any bleaching.

 Drying

 A circle in the square symbolizes a clothes dryer.
 One dot requires drying at reduced temperature and two dots for normal temperature.
 The crossed symbol means that the clothing does not tolerate machine drying.
-In the U.S. and Japan, there are other icons for natural/line drying.
+In the US and Japan, there are other icons for natural/line drying.